sribanavasi/Android_Learning/README.md

 # Android_Learning
-Importent concept of Android explaned with code example is here..
+The important concept of Android explained with code example is here..
 Helps to crack interviews

-##Topic to Cover and covered
+# Topic to Cover and covered

 Topics | Statues
 :------------ | :-------------